Moving to Portugal from the UK

 International schools in Portugal

-If you do not envisage staying in Portugal forever, or you simply wish your children to acquire or retain their proficiency in another language, there are plenty of international schools to choose from, especially in and around Lisbon and the Algarve.
+If you do not envisage staying in Portugal forever, or you simply want your children to acquire or retain their proficiency in another language, there are plenty of international schools to choose from, especially in and around Lisbon and the Algarve.

-English, French, German and Spanish speaking options are all available, following the respective national curriculum alongside the Portuguese basics.
+English-, French-, German- and Spanish-speaking options are all available, following the respective national curriculum alongside the Portuguese basics.

 Universities in Portugal